With a rich ham flavor and a balanced combination of potatoes, leeks, and split peas, this Slow Cooker Split Pea Soup was a very pleasant surprise.

 Split Pea Soup Recipe

-When I saw this soup recipe earlier this week, I decided to give split pea soup another chance.
+When I saw this Split Pea Soup recipe earlier this week, I decided to give split pea soup another chance.
 I had a ham bone in the freezer already, so this was an easy meal to create from what I had on hand.

 I could tell even before I ladled the split pea soup into bowls that this recipe was a winner.
 The fragrant garlic and simmering split-peas filled my kitchen with the most delicious smell as the soup cooked.